glotzerlab/coxeter/doc/source/development.rst

 All contributions to **coxeter** are welcome!
-Developers are invited to contribute to the framework by pull request to the package repository on `github`_, and all users are welcome to provide contributions in the form of **user feedback** and **bug reports**.
+Developers are invited to contribute to the framework by pull request to the package repository on `GitHub`_, and all users are welcome to provide contributions in the form of **user feedback** and **bug reports**.
 We recommend discussing new features in form of a proposal on the issue tracker for the appropriate project prior to development.

 .. _github: https://github.com/glotzerlab/coxeter